schellenberg/computerscience20/docs/_sources/Python/Microbit/QuickStartExamples.rst.txt

 **The following only applies to users of Windows that are on a version earlier than Windows 10.
 If you are using Windows 10, Mac, or Linux, you can skip this step.**

 If you are on a Windows machine (*< Windows 10*), you will need to download the `mbed driver <https://os.mbed.com/handbook/Windows-serial-configuration>`_ if you want to use your Micro:bit as an input/output device.
 Note that you will need to have a Micro:bit plugged into your machine when installing the driver, and that it requires admin rights.
-If you want to simply run code on your Micro:bit, and not communicate with your computer, no driver is required for any platform (but this does really limit the types of interesting things that can be done).
+If you want to simply run code on your Micro:bit, and not communicate with your computer, no driver is required for any platform (but this does really limit the types of interesting things that can be done, and none of the examples in the textbook will work).

 Micro:bit Modes
 ~~~~~~~~~~~~~~~